 “You have the power to define who you are and what you will be in the future.
 None of your past experiences define you unless you let them, or want them to.
 You can create the vision for who you choose to be in life and then work to become that.” – Chris Duffin

 Although Chris was able to overcome and emerge victorious from the rubble that was his childhood, he did not do it alone.
-Alongside every great man lie other men who are just as great.
+Alongside every great person lie other people who are just as great.

 Rudy never heard from them.
-He was able to successfully integrate housing for the mentally ill within the Villebois community, building homes with live-in providers and staff right next to homes housing healthy people, without violating anyone’s right to privacy or the potential value of the properties in the community.
+He was able to become one of the first community builders to successfully integrate housing for the mentally ill within the Villebois community, building homes with live-in providers and staff right next to homes housing healthy people, without violating anyone’s right to privacy or the potential value of the properties in the community.
 At a ribbon cutting ceremony in Villebois Rudy remarked:

 “These folks are people, just like you and me … and residents of the new community are embracing their mentally impaired neighbors.” – Rudy Kadlub